Iron Filters: The Complete Guide

 The types of iron that can be found in drinking water

-Ferric iron on the other hand is a reddish/brown color when it’s coming from the faucet.
+Ferric iron on the other hand is a reddish-brown color when it’s coming from the faucet.
 It’s the oxidized form of ferrous iron.
 And the reason it stains everything is because it’s actually rusted ferrous iron.

 What are the health effects of too much iron?

-Two questions that are regularly asked: Can iron in drinking water harmful?
+Two questions that are regularly asked: Can iron in drinking water be harmful?
 And what are the effects of iron in drinking water?

 Iron in your water can also lead to plumbing issues